310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/kanata_2.md

 {% img /img/es/eventstory/stellamaris/minitalk_kanata2_3.jpg %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-you would like to give me something else? this is… a [pamphlet], right?
+i think i pushed myself to the limits, so i am exhausted now… it is time i take a [break].

-ohh, there will be a [photoshoot event] for this fishie, yes?
+anzu-san, you will go meet with shinobu and tetora for [something], yes?

-i already finished my work, so maybe i will [go] and visit them.
+may i join you? i feel like if i were to see those [two], it would soothe me…♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-          Here's the map for it.
+          Of course.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Kanata %}
+            {% bubble Kanata v2 %}
-            waah, you are always [perfect] with your job, aren't you~?
+            thank you very much\~♪ i will make sure not to get in anyone's [way]\~

-            fufu, i will take a [peek] on my way [home].
+            this is a wonderful opportunity to bring some [refreshments]. may i drop by a [shop] for a moment?
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I'll prepare a camera.
+            Let's have tea together.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Kanata %}
+            {% bubble Kanata v2 %}
-            you will prepare a [camera] for the [photoshoot]?
+            oh, you are not in a hurry to speak to them about the [job], are you? then i would love to have [tea] with everyone~♪

-            then let's go together, anzu-san~
+            oh yes, i found a nice restaurant that serves [simmered fish]. if you are hungry, how about we go there?
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Please enjoy yourself.
+            Shall we invite the other two?
         </div>
         <div class="minitalk-option_content">
-            {% bubble Kanata %}
+            {% bubble Kanata v2 %}
-            hm? you will not join me, anzu-san?
+            do you mean chiaki and midori? oh, i see. it is about time for their [job] to end, yes~?

-            then i will invite someone else to come with me~
+            okay then, i will [contact] them from my side. i hope we can all gather and talk together… ♪
 			{% endbubble %}
         </div>
     </div>